VladimirRybalko/CSharpMongoMigrations/README.md

    // Use -1 to apply all existing migrations. ('-1' is a default parameter value) runner.Up("<version>");

-   // Rool back all migrations after specified version.
+   // Roll back all migrations after specified version.
    // Use -1 to downgrade all existing migrations. ('-1' is a default parameter value) runner.Down("<version>");